cds-hooks/docs/docs/hooks/index.md

 In particular, the semantics of a hook (i.e. the meaning of the hook from the perspective of the EHR) cannot be changed.
 EHRs that implement specific hooks are responsible for ensuring the hook is called from the appropriate point in the workflow.

 Note that this means that the name of the hook carries major version semantics.
-That is not to say that the name must include the major version, that is left as a choice by users of the specification.
-Clean hook names increase usability.
+That is not to say that the name must include the major version, that is left as a choice to authors of the specification.
+For example, following version 1.x, the major version MAY be included in the name as "-2", "-3", etc. Eg: patient-view-2, patient-view-3, etc. Clean hook names increase usability.
 Ideally, an active hook name accurately defines the meaning and workflow of the hook in actual words.

 The following types of changes are possible for a hook definition: